 Put simply, Zazen is the conscious and deliberate practice of letting your thoughts come and go without attachment or involvement of any kind.
 Here’s how it works in a nutshell...

 You seat yourself in a posture conducive to meditation (spine straight, head well balanced and shoulders relaxed, eyes half-closed gazing at a 45 degree angle to the floor directly in front of you) and you simply observe your thoughts.
 You could say that your thoughts become the object of concentration.

 For the whole designated period of sitting you have accepted the fact that there is nothing to do and nowhere to go.
 Thinking is left completely to it’s own devices.
 We don’t try to repress or stop the flow of our thinking.
 We just let it be.

 Our sole task for this short and purposeful period of time is to be the observer of everything that transpires.
 That’s it.
 Simple.
 Painfully simple, since the mind is always looking to do or be something.
 This is why simplicity and Zazen go hand-in-hand.

 Sticking with this practice, over time, keeps us from getting entangled with our thoughts, which becomes a great boon to our ability to maintain flow.

-The ways to work with mindfulness are limited only to the imagination and our willingness to experiment and 'play' with it.
+The ways to work with mindfulness are limited only to your imagination and willingness to experiment and 'play' with it.
 Stick with what works and drop what doesn't.
 The journey into mindfulness is rewarding and naturally satisfying.
-It is a source of deep pleasure, not another thing to tick off of our 'to do' list.
+It is a source of deep pleasure, not just another thing to tick off of a 'to do' list.